NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

 ### Exercise 5: Document the code

 > GitHub Copilot can also be used for documenting code.
 We can use GitHub Copilot to document it for us.

-Use your prompting skills together with the slash commands.
-An actual overview can be found on [GitHub docs](https://docs.github.com/en/copilot/using-github-copilot/copilot-chat/github-copilot-chat-cheat-sheet?tool=jetbrains).
+Write both inline comments and a README file.

 In the chat, ask GitHub Copilot to document your code.
-Tip: use the `#file` option if available
+Tip: use the `#file` option if available.
+Write both inline comments and a README.md file.

 ### Exercise 6: Building tests

 Use GitHub Copilot for your testing.
 We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.
 Create both unit tests and integration tests.

 > If you are using Visual Studio Code, you can try out GitHub Copilot Chat Agent to iterate over the code and test outcomes.

-### Exercise 7: Create a Dockerfile

-> Let's do some DevOpsy stuff

-Now that we have the new functionality added and tests covering it, lets create a Dockerfile to host your application

-Build the image using GitHub Copilot and expose the port `3000`.
-Use all the GitHub Copilot features you want.